 Visa in Rabat is nearly the same price (690 dh) as the border, but takes a day, so why bother?

 email (+212) (537) 65 66 78

 Apply Monday to Thursday 9-11am (queueing from 7am, some sleep in their cars), and collect same afternoon at 3pm.
 Read this.
-A 30-day visa costs €40 and is now valid from a date you specify on your application, not the date of issue.
-A one-year visa (possibly multiple entry) visa costs more.
-For either you need 2 photos stapled to the form, so bring your stapler, or use the one from the fixer onsite.
+A 30-day visa costs 690 dh and is now valid from a date you specify on your application, not the date of issue.
+A one-year visa (possibly multiple entry) visa was not being issued in Rabat or the WS border in November 2018.
 For photos and copies there is a supermarket at the crossroads about 100 metres away (N33° 58.93′ W06° 49.75′; opens at 7.30am).

 The Mali embassy is in the same street, 100m away.

 GPS N33 58.8′ W06 50.0′